 If you have limited time in Rome and it’s your first visit, consider purchasing the Omnia Card.
 This card is valid for 3 days and if used well, can really help you save money on transportation and admission to the top tourist attractions, and time thanks to its skip-the-line feature.

-For the Vatican Card perks, you can enjoy entry to a few top sights in Vatican City such as the Vatican Museums and Sistine Chapel, and St. Peter’s Basilica.
+For the Vatican Card perks, you can enjoy entry to a few top sights in Vatican City such as the Vatican Museums and Sistine Chapel, as well as St. Peter’s Basilica.

 HOW TO GET AROUND ROME